Virginia football notebook: Hall proves once again that he can make up ground

 In the second half of Saturday’s win at Pitt, Virginia cornerback Bryce Hall showed once again why NFL scouts are going to flock to whatever stadium he’s in this season.

-After not seeing many passes come his way for much of the game, the Panthers finally got him on a double move in the fourth quarter.
+After not seeing many passes come his way for much of the game, the Panthers finally got him on a double move in the third quarter.

 Or so they thought.